-Over the past eleven months (October 2020 to August 2021), ORR's assertive efforts to release minors has resulted in a steady decline (through April 2021) in the average amount of time that minors remain in ORR care.
-This measure of time that a minor remains in ORR care is known as the length of care (LOC).
+Represented in Figure 5 below is a measure of time that a minor remains in ORR care is known as the length of care (LOC).
 As detailed in Figure 5 below, ORR's efforts have maintained the steady decline in average LOC despite the significant increase in the number of minors in ORR custody.
-The first measure, labeled UC In-care LOC, tracks the average LOC for minors still in ORR custody as of August 31, 2021.
-For these minors, the LOC is calculated from the day they are admitted to ORR custody to August 31, 2021.
+The first measure, labeled UC In-care LOC, tracks the average LOC for minors still in ORR custody as of September 30, 2021.
+For these minors, the LOC is calculated from the day they are admitted to ORR custody to September 30, 2021.
 The second measure, UC Discharged LOC, tracks the average LOC for minors from the day they are admitted into ORR custody to the day they are discharged from ORR custody.

-Figure 5: Average Length of Care for Minors as of August 31, 2021
+Figure 5: Average Length of Care for Minors as of September 30, 2021